frontkot/auth-site/README.md

-Simple presentation site with several authorization methods
+Multi-page site with authorization.
+Only desktop version.
+Front part only.

 React app.
 Use next dependencies: